pifroggi/vs_align/README.md

 Only has an effect with "precision=3", which will be very slow on CPU.

 __*`debug`* (optional)__
-Shows computed difference values for all frames and the best match directly on the frame.
+Overlays computed difference values for all frames and the best match directly onto the frame.

 __*`clip_num`, `clip_den`, `ref_num`, `ref_den`* (optional)__
 Resamples clip to match ref's frame rate.
 Numerator and Denominator for clip and ref (clip2 uses the same as clip).
 Set this only if clip and ref have different frame rates (e.g., 29.97fps and 23.976fps), as it will double processing time.
 Requires all input clips to be in YUV8..16 format.